samugallen/rea_dev_test/readme.md

 * jQuery v3.3.1
 * Php v5.6.19

-### Installing
+## Installing

-Copy project files to the working directory of your php server then navigate to index.php
+Copy all project files to the working directory of your php server (httpdocs, htdocs) then navigate to rea_dev_test/index.php.